TUTOR03/Visualize-Graph/README.md

 # Visualize-Graph
-## This is a React app for visualising how graphs algorithms work.
+## This is a ReactJS app for visualising how graphs algorithms work